 But should you allow Diet Coke a free pass?
 (Ditto: Housewives.)

-As Dr. Helen Hazuda, professor of medicine at University of Texas Health Science Center at San Antonio, found last year, “[Diet soda] may be free of calories, but not of consequences.”
+As Dr. Helen Hazuda, professor of medicine at University of Texas Health Science Center at San Antonio, recently found, “[Diet soda] may be free of calories, but not of consequences.”
 And she wasn’t talking about the caffeine.

 Interpreting the data of two studies, Dr. Hazuda pointed out that it caused a blood sugar spike in mice, and suggested that diet sodas may inhibit the signal that tells you when you’re full.